SkyeWrenbrook/credential-manager-cpp/README.md

 - Refactor into a structured class-based design for better scalability and maintainability
 - Integrate with a database layer (SQLite) for long-term storage and querying
 - Add validation and error handling to improve data integrity

+These improvements reflect the transition from a simple application prototype to a more secure and scalable system.